who-else-but-arjun/nutanix-workflow-orchestrator/DESIGN_DOCUMENT.md

 At startup, `DataSeeder`:

-1. reads the directory configured by `flowforge.workflow-directory`;
+1. reads the directory configured by `Nutanix Workflow Orchestrator.workflow-directory`;
 2. finds `.json` files;
 3. deserializes them into `WorkflowDefinitionRequest` objects;
 4. maps them into domain definitions;